JephrenNaicker/TechAptV1/README.md

-Here's the formatted text for a GitHub README file:

 # TechAptV1 - Blazor Application
 This is a Blazor application that demonstrates threading, data persistence, and file download functionality.
 The application generates random numbers (odd, even, and prime), saves them to a SQLite database, and allows users to download the data in XML or binary format.